mongodb/genny/docs/using.md

 Hello!
 These are the docs for Genny specifically.
 For an overall view of MongoDB's performance testing infrastructure, please look at the [Performance Tooling Docs](https://github.com/10gen/performance-tooling-docs).

-If you have any questions, please reach out to the TIPS team in our dedicated slack channel: #performance-tooling-users.
+If you have any questions, please reach out to the TIPS team in our dedicated slack channel: [https://mongodb.slack.com/archives/C01VD0LQZED](#performance-tooling-users).
 If you feel like these docs can be improved in any way, feel free to open a PR and assign someone from TIPS.
 No ticket necessary.
 This document is intended to be readable straight-through, in addition to serving as a reference on an as-needed basis.
 If there are any difficulties in flow or discoverability, please let us know.

 <a id="org35e6dff"></a>